 The ADA CERP standards and criteria are subject to review and modification from time to time by the CCEPR at its discretion.
 To retain recognition, continuing dental education providers must comply with ADA CERP standards and criteria as modified.
 CCEPR will notify recognized providers of any program updates and changes to the ADA CERP standards and criteria.
 Notifications will be sent via email and announcements posted online at CCEPR.ADA.org.
-The most current version of the ADA CERP Recognition Standards and Procedures is available at CCEPR.ADA.org.
-If, as a result of any modification, a recognized provider is no longer in compliance with the ADA CERP standards and criteria, then by the date of the provider's next regularly scheduled review, or the date specified by the Commission, whichever is earlier, the provider must either bring its continuing dental education program into compliance with the new ADA CERP standards and criteria or it must voluntarily request to withdraw from the ADA CERP program.
+The most current version of the ADA CERP Recognized provider is no longer in compliance with the ADA CERP standards and criteria, then by the date of the provider's next regularly scheduled review, or the date specified by the Commission, whichever is earlier, the provider must either bring its continuing dental education program into compliance with the new ADA CERP standards and criteria or it must voluntarily request to withdraw from the ADA CERP program.